 The men’s ice hockey team (1-2, 1-2 ECAC) lost to Princeton (2-1, 2-0 ECAC) in a 6-3 battle Friday night.
 The Bears started the game with a spark of momentum in the first period, before a second period surge by the Tigers put the game out of reach.

-Princeton tied the game with 2:34 left in the first period, sending the puck past Brown goaltender Luke Kania GS.
+With 2:34 left in the first period, Princeton sent the puck past Brown goaltender Luke Kania GS and tied the score.
 Despite the goal, Kania remained poised for the Bears, ending the game with 22 saves.
 The Tigers outshot the Bears 47-16, making it difficult for the defense and Kania to keep Bruno in the game.

 Head Coach Brendan Whittet mentioned that he was proud of Kania’s goaltending efforts, especially considering the shot differential.